rickhull/schnorr_sig/README.md

 ## Ruby Implementation

-This is the default implemenation, entirely Ruby code within this library, with mostly-Ruby dependencies:
+This is the default implementation: entirely Ruby code within this library, with mostly-Ruby dependencies:

 * [ecdsa_ext](https://github.com/azuchi/ruby_ecdsa_ext)